 About Caron Treatment Centers

-Together, Caron and Hanley Treatment Centers comprise one of the largest and most comprehensive non-profit addiction treatment providers in the country, focused on a 12-Step recovery program with a powerful clinical component.
+Caron Treatment Centers is one of the largest and most comprehensive non-profit addiction treatment providers in the country, focused on a 12-Step recovery program with a powerful clinical component.
 The Caron Treatment Centers network operates treatment centers in Wernersville, PA and Dallas, TX.
-In South Florida, Caron operates lifesaving addiction treatment services at Hanley Center, Caron Ocean Drive and Caron Renaissance in Palm Beach County; and Gate Lodge in Vero Beach.
+In South Florida, Caron operates lifesaving addiction treatment services at Caron Ocean Drive and Caron Renaissance in Palm Beach County.
 Caron also has regional offices in Atlanta, Boston, New York City, Philadelphia and Washington, DC.
 For more information on Caron please visit Caron online or follow us on Twitter @CaronTreatment.

 Caron Treatment Centers